 An eBook is an electronic version of a printed book which can be read on a computer or a mobile device such as a smartphone or tablet.
-Hamilton City Libraries offer eBooks through two platforms, BorrowBox and Wheelers, as well as a small selection through our reference databases.
+Hamilton City Libraries offer eBooks through two main platforms, BorrowBox and Wheelers, as well as a small selection through our reference databases.

 4,000+ eBooks (and 1,400+ eAudiobooks) are available through BorrowBox.

 Borrow up to 5 eBooks (and 5 eAudio titles) for 14 days.

 Preview both formats before downloading.

 No overdue fees.

 Reserve items out on loan- $1 reservation fee per adult item.